sjvrijn/mf2/JOSS-paper/paper.md

 also have known properties which are very helpful when examining the performance of new algorithms.

-As only a limited set of benchmark functions are typically used in literature, compiling a set of implementations for the most commonly used functions is warranted.
-This ensures correctness of the functions, makes any results directly comparable, and simply saves time from not having to implement the functions yourself.
+As only a limited set of benchmark functions are typically used in the literature, compiling a set of implementations for the most commonly used functions is warranted.
+This ensures correctness of the functions, makes any results directly comparable, and simply saves researchers time from not having to implement the functions themselves.
 An example of a commonly used benchmark suite for optimizing continuous problems is the COCO BBOB software by @nikolaus_hansen:2019.

 As simulation-based problems in engineering are requiring increasingly more time